jsilva1987/SchoolBusCheck/README.md

 Also apologies for the lack of documentation, I tried to create the methods as self-explanatory as possible to avoid needing to comment everything.

+## Running the Project

+As requested, the minimum supported iOS version is 10.0.
+I tested the project on an iPhone 5s running on iOS 11.3.
+I also included the Pods folder to avoid having to install them, but, if for some reason the project does not compile, running `pod install` should do the trick.

+Built on Xcode 9.3.